tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4b-mondrian_part_2-cezanne_cubism_and_the_plastic_means-draft.md

 These books are large and printed on high-quality paper, so they're very heavy.
 When I went to pick them up it took two people to carry them all out to my car!

-It was in one of these books that I finally learned exactly what Mondrian meant by the term "Plastic Means."
+It was in one of these books that I finally learned exactly what Mondrian meant by the term "plastic means."

 ## The Plastic Means